 The sequel contains:

 - Animated Credits Opening: And a half-assed one at that.
-Not only is the animated of poor quality, but the animated studio didn't even bother to animate the crew's production titles!
+Not only is the animation of poor quality, but the animation studio didn't even bother to animate the crew's production titles!
 This creates for a really bad effect where the names are animated but the production titles are obviously added in.

 - Chuck Cunningham Syndrome: Gwen Saunders, Catherine Mary Stewart's character from the original film, is nowhere to be seen here.